 INTP In Relationships:

 Spending too much time in your own head may result in your ideas never coming to fruition.
 ENFJs and ENTJs help lead you toward your wants and desires.
-They are natural leaders which inspires you to walk your own path and speak up.
+They are natural leaders who inspire you to walk your own path and speak up.

 ENTJ: The Commander

 The Commander leads naturally, taking charge of most situations.
 They like to push their limits and overcome challenges.